t3moses/Crews/README.txt

 Use a text editor or spreadsheet program to create the following files:

-boats data.txt // This is the authoritative source of boat data. sailors data.txt // This is the authoritative source of sailor data. boats availability.txt // This is the authoritative source of event dates. sailors availability.txt sailor histories.txt
+boats data.txt // This is the authoritative source of boat data, including names. sailors data.txt // This is the authoritative source of sailor data, including names. boats available.txt // This is the authoritative source of event dates. sailors available.txt

-The program checks the consistency of the boat data, sailor data and event dates amongst these files.
+The program checks the consistency of the boat names, sailor names and event dates amongst these files.
 It raises an exception if an inconsistency is encountered.

-Boats availability and sailors availability must be entered manually into boats availability.txt and sailors availability.txt.
+Boats' availability and sailors' availability must be entered manually into boats available.txt and sailors available.txt.

 The program will write assignments into the sailor histories.txt file.
+If this file does not exist, it will be created.

-Output
+In-season changes

-for crew in crews:
+In case boats or sailors drop out during the season, no action is required.

-	for sailor in crew:
+In case boats join during the season, their details must be added manually to boats data.txt and boats available.txt.

-		sailor_histories["name" : sailor["name"]][event_date] = crew["boat"]["name"]
+In case sailors join during the season, their details must be added manually to sailors data.txt, sailors available.txt and sailor histories.txt.

-with open(Working_directory+"config.txt", "r") as f_config:
+The program will detect inconsistencies and throw an exception if any are discovered.

-    ...
+Operating environment

-    s_line_5 = f_config.readline() # sailors history
+Install Python Launcher.

-sailor_histories_filename = Working_directory+s_line_5.split(': ')[1].split(' //')[0]
+Set the default application for all files with the .py extension to Python Launcher.

-update sailor_history in sailor_histories
+Configure Python Launcher to

-sailor_histories_file = open(sailor_histories_filename, 'w', newline='')
+	✓  Allow override with #! in script

-csv_writer = csv.DictWriter(sailor_histories_file, fieldnames=event_dates)
+	✓  Run in a terminal window

-make header row from "name" and event dates writer.writeheader() for sailor_history in sailor_histories:
+Copy the Python and config files to a folder.

-    make sailor row from history and crew csv_writer.writerow( dict ) # sailor row sailor_histories_file.close()
+Double-click main.py.